whunt1965/WEBRTC-CYBERSEC/Sprint_2/README.md

   * **Server Folder...**

 ## Architecture and Technology Selections
 As part of Sprint 2, we also sought to definite our architecture and technology selections for the rest of the project.
+As our project is more havily focused on research than product design, we recognize that our architure may evolve over time.
+However, the minimum architecture required for this project is a WebRTC application and our own Turn Server.
 ### WebRTC App
 Our WebRTC app is a simple application developed using the Firebase RTC Codelab [solution code](https://github.com/whunt1965/FirebaseRTC/tree/solution).
 We initial chose this application because although it has a simple architecture, it provides a nice demonstration of the core WebRTC API's for video conferencing.
 Moreover, this application is actually provided on WebRTC.org as a "getting started" [codelab](https://webrtc.org/getting-started/firebase-rtc-codelab) for WebRTC developers, which means that many of its core features may be replicated in other WebRTC applications.
 By following this demo, we also have the benefit of deploying our application on Firebase (allowing us to test the features online vs. only using a local host), and we have free access to a Firestore DB for logging information from our sessions.